-HIV testing supplies and personnel were calculated using the ingredient-based approach.
-Cost were allocated as personnel, HIV testing, and general supplies.
+HIV-testing supplies and personnel were calculated using the ingredient-based approach.
+Costs were allocated as personnel, HIV testing, and general supplies.
 Personnel costs included CHiPs, mentoring, supervision and administration costs.
-The HIV testing cost category covered costs of first line and second line HIV RDT as well as direct HIV testing supplies, whereas general supplies included costs of cleaning materials, travel costs (including per diems), mentoring and supervision, as well as stationary and office supplies.
-Direct personnel costs were fully allocated whereas overhead personnel (mentoring, supervision and administration) and general supplies costs were apportioned by number of CHiPs.
-Costs for first line and second HIV RDT supplies were calculated by multiplying the number of tests performed by unit cost of performing a test.
-For this calculation unit cost of the two HIV RDTs included the costs of HIV test kit (which comes with buffer and capillary tubes) and direct testing accessories (lancet, gloves, and alcohol swabs).
+The HIV-testing cost category covered costs of first- and second-line HIV RDTs, as well as direct HIV-testing supplies, whereas general supplies included costs of cleaning materials, travel costs (including per diems), mentoring and supervision, as well as stationery and office supplies.
+Direct personnel costs were fully allocated, whereas overhead personnel (mentoring, supervision and administration) and general supplies costs were apportioned by number of CHiPs.
+Costs for first- and second-line HIV RDTs supplies were calculated by multiplying the number of tests performed by the unit cost of performing a test.
+For this calculation, the unit cost of the two HIV RDTs included the costs of the HIV test kit (which comes with buffer and capillary tubes) and direct testing accessories (lancet, gloves, and alcohol swabs).